 \section{Abstract}

 Dynamical systems can be used to model a broad class of physical processes, and conservation laws give rise to system properties like passivity or \portHamiltonian structure.
 An important problem in practical applications is to steer dynamical systems to prescribed target states, and feedback controllers combining a regulator and an observer are a powerful tool to do so.
 However, controllers designed using classical methods do not necessarily obey energy principles, which makes it difficult to model the controller-plant interaction in a structured manner.
-In this paper, we show that a particular choice of the observer gain gives rise to passivity properties of the controller that are independent of the plant structure.
+In this paper, we show that the combination of an optimal feedback law characterized by the Hamilton--Jacobi--Bellman equation and output feedback gives rise to passivity properties of the controller that are independent of the plant structure.
 Furthermore, we state conditions for the controller to have a \portHamiltonian realization and show that a model order reduction scheme can be deduced using the framework of nonlinear balanced truncation.
-In addition, we propose a novel passivity preserving discrete gradient scheme for the time discretization of passive systems.
-To illustrate our results, we numerically realize the controller using the policy iteration and compare it to a controller where the observer gain is given by the extended Kalman filter.
+To illustrate our results, we numerically realize the controller using the policy iteration and computationally verify passivity via a custom passivity-preserving discrete gradient scheme suitable for a wide class of passive systems.